Resilience is a key quality of those who cope well with life’s ups and downs.

 In his writings, he describes the beautiful lotus flower that will only grow in some of the most putrid, nasty mud.
 It simply will not grow on grass or in a garden.

 In reflecting on his message, I can see that my experience of 30+ years of suffering with dizziness, vertigo and severe headaches after multiple childhood concussions and constrictive orthodontics is the “pile of mud” that I have been given.
-And all that I have learned from my experience to create the Bell Method™ is the beautiful lotus flower that has grown from that pile of nasty mud.
+And all that I have learned from my experience to create the Bell Method™ is the beautiful lotus flower that has grown from that pile of nasty mud and I have developed resilience.

 Due to my own desperation to feel better and to create a life for myself, I have eagerly studied the most advanced evidence-based Vestibular Rehabilitation strategies and holistic self-care strategies from around the globe.
 I have personally faced and overcome the mental health overlay of confusion, nervousness, despair, hopelessness and suicidal ideation that is often a sequelae of chronic problems with dizziness or vertigo.

-Physically, I am constantly battling to try to stay fit and in shape, since I have so many days that I cannot exercise.
+Physically, I am constantly battling to try to stay fit and in shape, since I have so many days that I cannot exercise due to dizziness or vertigo.
 I have become physically deconditioned multiple times in my life, losing my muscle strength and my cardiovascular fitness due to a lack of activity caused by dizziness or vertigo.
+But I maintain my resilience.

 At all of my previous jobs, I have taken the maximum sick time allowed for employees.